Prep

 So, God spoke to one special man named Noah.

-(Cup hands around mouth.)
+(Cup your hands around your mouth.)

 “I am going to destroy the whole earth and everyone on it,” God said.